ryechris/Go-Cookbook/README.md

 ### 4. JSON Maker
 A popular standard, JSON facilitates information exchange.
 Programs often need to communicate with other systems.
 Since systems may vary largely, standards are important.

-Go just happens to have a standardized implementation to produce JSON from its various structures.
+Go just happens to have a standardized implementation to produce, encode, and decode JSON from its various structures.

 This program demonstrates Go's ability to communicate in JSON.
 It prompts the user to enter a name, and then an address.